jj5/kickass-crypto/README.md

 floating-point value zero (`0.0`), or the integer zero (`0`) may be returned instead; however, returning false is definitely preferred if it's possible.

-Aside: in some rare cases minus one (`-1`) can be used as the sentinal value to signal an error, such as when you want to indicate an invalid array index, but in PHP minus one isn't necessarily an invalid array index, and returning false is still preferred.
+Aside: in some rare cases minus one (`-1`) can be used as the sentinel value to signal an error, such as when you want to indicate an invalid array index, but in PHP minus one isn't necessarily an invalid array index, and returning false is still preferred.